 Nowadays, I like to add nutritional yeast, sea salt, and dry ground steak seasoning to flavor my grits.
 The nutritional yeast gives them a hint of cheesy flavor.

 These are not instant grits, but are rather old fashioned grits.
-They still only take about 2-3 minutes in the microwave to fully cook.
+They still only take about 3 minutes in the microwave to fully cook.
 Of course, they can also be made on the stove top.